 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include dizziness; excessive thirst or hunger; fainting; fast heartbeat; frequent urination; swelling of the ankles, feet, or hands.Proper storage of Norditropin:
+Symptoms may include swelling of the hands, ankles, or feet; symptoms of high or low blood sugar (eg, dizziness; fainting; fast breathing; fast heartbeat; flushing; increased sweating; increased thirst, hunger, or urination; vision changes; unusual weakness).Proper storage of Norditropin:

 Store new (unopened) cartridges and prefilled pens in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Protect from light.
 Do not use Norditropin past the expiration date on the product label.

 Store used (open) cartridges and prefilled pens as directed in the extra patient leaflet or by your health care provider.
 Be sure you know how long you can use your cartridge or prefilled pen after it is opened.

 Contact your pharmacist if you have any questions about how to properly store Norditropin.
 Keep Norditropin out of the reach of children and away from pets.

 - If you have any questions about Norditropin, please talk with your doctor, pharmacist, or other health care provider.

 - Norditropin is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.